 Effect of carbon layer thickness

-Manually prepared SPGCEs without any content of PO provides usually lower ohmic resistance (~250 Ω) than electrodes printed mechanically at a machine (~800 Ω).
+Manually prepared SPGCEs without any content of PO provide usually lower ohmic resistance (~250 Ω) than electrodes printed mechanically at a machine (~800 Ω).
 This phenomenon was also observed for SPCEs.
 An explanation can be found in differences of carbon layer thickness - with increasing thickness, values of ohmic resistance decrease.
-Unlike electrodes printed by the machine having the thickness of carbon layer 100 µm, the size of the carbon layer thickness was about 250 µm in case of the handmade electrodes.
+Unlike electrodes printed by the machine having the thickness of carbon layer 100 µm, the size of the carbon layer thickness was about 250 µm in the case of the handmade electrodes.

 It is assumed, that an evaporation of cyclohexanone can cause the creation of small gaps between particles of carbon powder, therefore conductivity of carbon paste layer decreases.
 These gaps are probably filled with an indefinable amount of PVC and PO, both characterized by extremely low electric conductivity.
 For that reason, electrodes without PVC or PO are more conductive than SPCPEs because there is greater probability of contact between conductive carbon particles.